 Caffeinated beverages, such as coffee, tea, and soda, increase diarrhea.
 Alcohol can have the same effect.
 Soda and carbonated water aren’t necessarily good choices, either.
 They can increase gas in many people.

 Remember that moderation is key if you can’t live without your daily caffeine or an occasional glass of wine.
 Try drinking water with these beverages to minimize their potential adverse effects.

 Spicy foods can act as an irritant for some and worsen your symptoms.
 As a rule of thumb, you should avoid anything overly spicy.
 On the other hand, turmeric (or curcumin), has been linked to minimizing Crohn’s disease flare-ups in preliminary studies.
 It has a slightly spicy flavor.

-What spices to avoid or limit:
+Spices to avoid or limit: